-• Implementation and revision of the school language policy is a process done by the whole staff.
-It is a document in progress that changes as needs change.
+Implementation and revision of the school language policy is a process done by all stakeholders.
+It is a document in progress that is updated as needed.

-- The language policy is made readily available to all of our stakeholders and is part of our parent handouts.
-The IB coordinator and leadership team have the responsibility for communicating the policy to all constituents through information nights, staff development, and the School website. - Through staff development, teachers work to align language instruction with IBO program standards, current research, and best practices.
-Staff development is determined based on the PYP action plan developed and revised by the leadership team with staff input. - School site council, the librarian, school leadership team, and grade level teams yearly analyze classroom and school libraries to make recommendations for additional language support materials. - We also ask our parent associations especially our District English Language Advisory Council (DELAC), and our School Site Council (SSC), for their feedback in: how we can assist in the acquisition of languages, areas where students or families need more support, and how our language policy can adapt to meet their needs.
+- The language policy is made readily available to all of our stakeholders.
+The IB coordinator and leadership team have the responsibility for communicating the policy to all constituents through information nights, staff development, and the school website. - Through staff development, teachers work to align language instruction with IBO program standards, current research, and best practices.
+Staff development is determined based on the PYP action plan developed and revised by the leadership team with staff input. - School site council, the librarian, school leadership team, and grade level teams yearly collaborate on classroom and school libraries to make recommendations for additional language support materials. - We involve our School Site Council (SSC) for their feedback in: how we can assist in the acquisition of languages, areas where students or families need more support, and how our language policy can adapt to meet their needs.